0LNetworkCommunity/libra-legacy-v6/specifications/move_adapter/README.md

 * `Module`: The prologue function is `module_prologue`.
 In addition to the common checks listed below, it also calls the `is_module_allowed` function in the `LibraTransactionPublishingOption` module to see if publishing is allowed for the transaction sender.
 If not, validation fails with a `INVALID_MODULE_PUBLISHER` status code.

 * `WriteSet`: The prologue function is `writeset_prologue`.
-In addition to the common checks listed below, it also checks that the sender is the Libra root address and that `Roles::has_libra_root_role(sender)` is true.
+In addition to the common checks listed below, it also checks that the sender is the Libra root address and that `Roles::has_diem_root_role(sender)` is true.
 If any checks fail, the status code is set to `REJECTED_WRITE_SET` (not the code that would be used if the same check was performed for a `Script` or `Module` payload).

 The following checks are performed by all the prologue functions: